learn-co-students/yield-and-blocks-ruby-cert-000/README.md

 end
 ```

 Here, we tell our method to return the original array simply by having that array be the last line of the method.
 Whatever is evaluated last in a method will be the return value for the whole method.
-If you run the test again, you should be passing.
+If you run the test again, you should be passing (although the "test suite," the full collection of tests, is not quite done!).

 ### Advanced: Defining a method to optionally take a block